How to keep colored hair healthy

 4. Long-lasting hair colour depends on well-conditioned hair:

 We have already stressed the importance of hair conditioning often.
-The reason is, your hair dye weakens your hair, and this makes the color fade.
+The reason is, that your hair dye weakens your hair, and this makes the color fade.
 You must thus use conditioners containing healthy oils, conditioning polymers and butter, and other moisturizing agents to help form a protective layer over your dyed hair and keep it from fading.

 5. Heat protection is a must: